tejasnikumbh/HNFComputation/README.md

 Implementation of Naive HNF Algorithm for Computing HNF
 ========================================================

-Coding samples for the flint project, in Matlab and C programming language.
+Coding samples for the flint project, in the C programming language.

 I have a habit of prototyping first and then impleneting.
 I've observed that this makes the coding process more productive for me.